sigridjineth/sigridjineth/README.md

 ### Jin Hyung Park -- @jypthemiracle

 👋 Hi!
-Welcome to my GitHub place for those who passing by as a stranger or my acquiantance.
+Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.
 I am an independent student researcher and back-end developer being active in South Korea, currently taking military leave expected to be end on May 2022.

 ### Education